Harpz Kaur encouraged Pleckgate High School pupils to follow their dreams at their awards evening for their class of 2017.

 Head Teacher Mark Cocker was proud of his ‘Class of 2017’ with Pleckgate, under the new Progress 8 measure for schools, now in the top 18 per cent of schools nationally and it has one of the highest performing maths departments in the country.

-Mr Cocker said: “It’s superb to see the students return and highlight their impressive performances across a wide range of subjects and activities.
+Mr Cocker said: “It’s superb to see the pupils return and highlight their impressive performances across a wide range of subjects and activities.

-“Last year was a challenge with the changes to the syllabus and the grading system, but our students excelled, with an impressive 28 students achieving the top grade, Grade 9, across English and maths.
+“Last year was a challenge with the changes to the syllabus and the grading system, but our pupils excelled, with an impressive 28 pupils achieving the top grade, Grade 9, across English and maths.

-“The 2016/7 students achieved the best results Pleckgate High School has ever achieved.
+“The 2016/7 pupils achieved the best results Pleckgate High School has ever achieved.

-“It’s not just about exam results though but our students have also celebrated community and sporting success.”
+“It’s not just about exam results though but our pupils have also celebrated community and sporting success.”

 Award winners on the night included Wael Elshwhidi who won The English Award.
 Wael came to England from Libya at the start of his GCSE’s with English not his first language.
 He was targeted a Grade 2 in his English but achieved a phenomenal Grade 5.